Northridge Wage & Hour Law Attorneys

 Helping Employees Seek Justice in the San Fernando Valley & Beyond

 When you accept employment, you expect to be paid fairly and in a timely manner.
 After all, your job is your livelihood and is meant to provide the financial support you need throughout the month.
 When an employer fails to pay you according to your written or verbal agreement, you may need to apply certain legal remedies to resolve the dispute.

 At K2 Employment Law, our mission is to represent employees who have received illegal or unfair treatment and to apply those legal remedies that will bring you the justice you deserve.
 Our Northridge wage and hour law attorneys have represented employers in the past; that experience is invaluable when we are forced to hold employers accountable for unlawful conduct against our clients.
 If you have a wage dispute with your employer, we recommend that you take advantage of our knowledge, legal skills, and strong reputation for yielding results for our clients.

 California law covers many aspects of wages and hours.
 Violations of the law can result in various disputes.

+Employees have the right to file a complaint or sue their employer if they violate the wage and hour laws.
 Examples of wage and/or hour disputes, can be based on: